 All profits go towards the Birth Information Project, which helps keep the information on this site free for those who need it.

 A few tips…

-- When I use this in a group, I allow up to an hour for the activity, although experienced crafters will be able whip one of these up more quickly than that.
+When I use this in a group, I allow up to an hour for the activity, although experienced crafters will be able whip one of these up more quickly than that.
 Bear in mind when you work out how much fabric you need to bring that some people will finish one quickly and may like to make another.
 In any group, you’ll get some people who will make ten of these in an hour and some who will struggle to finish one in that time.

 As an activity, this works on multiple levels, and it’s completely up to you whether you engage in/present it as a hand-centred task to help reduce stress, as a way of getting used to the idea of the arrival of the baby, as a focus to discuss oxytocin as the ‘hormone of love’ (and even as a possible means of stimulating oxytocin), as a shared activity to encourage group bonding and/or as a way of embedding hopes and wishes into a physical decoration for the birth room.
 Or offer all of the above ideas and leave it open for participants to choose which of those they can best relate to.

-- You don’t have to use cotton.
+You don’t have to use cotton.
 Felt or similar fabrics can also work really well.
-I would personally avoid fabrics like velvet that will ‘shed’ if their edges aren’t hemmed, or anything like silk that is slippy and hard to sew.
+I avoid fabrics like velvet that will ‘shed’ if their edges aren’t hemmed, or anything like silk that is slippy and hard to sew.

-- It is absolutely normal to wonder if people will question your sanity if you present this as a class activity.
+It is absolutely normal to wonder if people will question your sanity if you present this as a class activity.
 Like with any activity, feel the fear and try it anyway, accepting that not everyone will necessarily get it.

 If you try this, please share photos!
 You can tag me on Instagram.